-Cass County has released its weekly report documenting COVID-19 impact, and efforts to combat the pandemic, as well as other Health Department services.
+Cass County has released its weekly report documenting COVID-19 impacts and vaccination efforts to combat the pandemic.
+The data is through the week ending August 21, 2021.

-There were 35 confirmed (PCR tests) cases in Cass County in the last week, up slightly from 32 cases the week prior.
-In addition, there were 29 probable cases (antigen tests and other cases), up from 20 cases the week prior.
-129 individuals were notified of a potential COVID-19 contact, up from 84 such notifications the week prior.
+There were 281 confirmed (PCR tests) cases in Cass County in the last week, up from 215 cases the week prior.
+In addition, there were 106 probable cases (antigen tests and other cases), up from 57 cases the week prior.
+58 individuals were notified of a potential COVID-19 contact, up from 36 such notifications the week prior.